-For instance, the Dubai International Financial Centre (DIFC - see below) attracts companies in the financial services sector, drawing in insurance, financial services and investment firms and banks wanting to grow their international client-base.
+For instance, the Dubai Media City - a free zone in the emirate of Dubai - has infrastructure and licences adapted to the needs of the media industry.
+Similarly, the Dubai International Financial Centre (DIFC - see below) attracts companies in the financial services sector, drawing in insurance, financial services and investment firms and banks wanting to grow their international client-base.

 - 100% foreign ownership of the enterprise